A trip to the spa that ended in death. These are some of the victims of the Atlanta-area shootings | NewsChannel 3-12

 Delaina Yaun

-Yaun’s husband made it out of the spa safely, but she was fatally shot, according to a GoFundMe page.

-Toole described her sister as a family-oriented person.
+Yaun’s sister described her as a family-oriented person.
 Recently married, she was the mother of two children, including an 8-month-old daughter.

 “Her family came first.
 Everything was her family,” Toole said.
 “She had such a wonderful, happy, upbeat personality.”

-Note: Correction: An earlier version of this story misspelled the first name of Delaina Yaun in a photo caption.
-The story also misspelled Xiaojie Tan’s last name based on information provided by the Cherokee County Sheriff’s Office.
-The story also has been updated to include full and correct names for Yong Ae Yue, Hyun Jung Grant and Soon Chung Park.